SwiftcordApp/Swiftcord/README.md

 ## Roadmap

-I do not have a definite timeline for when a feature would be implemented, and they may not neccessarily be implemented in sequence.
+I do not have a definite timeline for when a feature would be implemented, and they may not necessarily be implemented in sequence.

 - ✅ Gateway/REST API Implementation
-- ✅ Load server list, channels and message
+- ✅ Load server list, channels, and message
-- ✅ Basic message, channel and server rendering
+- ✅ Basic message, channel, and server rendering
 - ✅ Rich message rendering (stickers, embeds, markdown, media)
 - ✅ Message replies
 - ✅ Load and display full user profile (bio + roles)
-- ✅ Save last server and last channel viewed in servers (QoL)
+- ✅ Save the last server and last channel viewed in servers (QoL)
 - ✅ Better loading screen
-- ✅ Find and request most optimised photo size from CDN
+- ✅ Find and request the most optimized photo size from CDN
 - ⏱ Partial user and app settings
 - ✅ DM and group loading
 - ✅ Display DMs properly in UI